 – Please check the correct source fault level.
 Do you want to replace the TRX with a 2.5 MVA capacity?
 In SLD it is 2MVA.

-– It is concluded from the load flow study transformer capacity 2MVA is enough for expansion load so the problem in the short circuit study.
-Transformer SC contribution itself nearly 44 kA and fault current from the load side is nearly 15 kA so the requirement is faulted current limiter at LT side.
+– It is concluded from the load flow study that a transformer capacity of 2MVA is enough for expansion load so the problem is in the short circuit study.
+The transformer SC contribution itself is nearly 44 kA and the fault current from the load side is nearly 15 kA so the requirement is faulted current limiter at the LT side.

 – I don’t think that any current limiter is needed if you keep the actual fault level it doesn’t cross 50kA